Managing The Sales Pipeline

 What is the “Sales Pipeline”?

-Many people talk about it being the visual representation of the process of acquiring, nurturing and converting leads into sales.
-It is what happens after you generate a lead.
-And, it is most critical to the success of any business (B2B or B2C) that depends on lead generation to start the sales process.
-The sales pipeline is the process of walking a prospective buyer through the buying cycle - the process that takes you from initial contact with a prospect all the way through to the actual sale.
+Many people talk about it being the visual representation of the process of acquiring, nurturing, and converting leads into sales.
+And, it is the most critical element to the success of any business that depends on lead generation to start the sales process.
+The sales pipeline is the process of walking a prospective buyer through the buying cycle.
+It is the process that takes you from initial contact through to the sale.

 How do you determine if your pipeline working effectively and efficiently?
-The obvious answer is that you’re generating and converting qualified leads into sales and meeting or exceeding your sales and profit objectives, then your pipeline is not broken but may offer opportunities for increasing its effectiveness and efficiency.
+The obvious answer is that you’re generating and converting qualified leads into sales and meeting or exceeding your sales and profit objectives.
+Your pipeline may not be broken but there may be opportunities for increasing its effectiveness and efficiency.

 Broken Sales Pipeline Indicators